-Homemade vegetable stock from scratch can sound daunting, but in reality, it’s surprisingly quite simple and provides a fresh alternative to store bought instant broths.
+The alternative: Make vegetable broth yourself.
+Some vegetable stock recipes may sound daunting, but in reality, they are quite simple and provide a fresh alternative to store bought instant broths.
 Adding salt to your own homemade vegetable broths adds to the flavor and shelf life of the stock.

 In theory, you could also make your own instant powdered vegetable broth.
 However, this requires drying the vegetable mix in the oven for lengthy periods of time, something we see as an excessive waste of energy.
 This is why we want to show you a recipe for your own homemade vegetable broth – one just as flavorful that will stay fresh for just as long as the store-bought instant alternative.